Rayuga22/Rayuga22/README.md

 - 👋 Hi, I’m @Rayuga22
-- 👀 I’m interested in computer programming languages , gaming and stuff.
+- 👀 I’m interested in computer programming languages,game devlopment,app development,web development and solidity.
-- 🌱 I’m currently learning engineering in electrical department.
+- 🌱 I’m currently pursuing electrical engineering.
+- ❤️  My skills are programming in c,c++ languages and data structure and algorithms and I am an Esports athelete.
 - 💞️ I’m looking to collaborate with IT companies and software development companies.
-- 📫 How to reach me on my gmail account- gamingrayuga@gmail.com
+- 📫 You can reach me through my gmail account- gamingrayuga@gmail.com

 <!---
 Rayuga22/Rayuga22 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.